cybercussion/SCOBot/README.md

 >Developer Source Code -
 QUnit-Tests/js/scorm/

 These can be used to aid in the creation of custom shareable content objects, or even adding SCORM support to a page that previously didn't have it.
-Further documentation on how to implement SCOBot in your project can be found within the Wiki.
+Further documentation on how to implement and configure SCOBot in your project can be found within the Wiki.

 ## Further Reading:
 See the Wiki link on github for more detailed info.
 The SCOBot Documentation will dig into all the technical aspects of not only the integration, but pre-flight things to think about.